Buying a New Vs. Used Car: What’s the Verdict?

 The Little Things Matter

 The little things that come after that initial purchase, like insurance and sales tax, will typically be less with older cars.
-The important thing to remember is to do your research before purchasing anything, using resources like US News to do a little digging on the reviews and rankings of used models.
+The important thing to remember is to do your research before purchasing anything and to do a little digging on the reviews and rankings of used models.
 Also, what are the term differences between a used car’s auto loan and one you might receive through the purchase of a new car?

 Old is Now New!